kadena-community/kadena.js/packages/libs/react-ui/README.md

 }
 ```

-Then run the following commands to install the package and update the monorepo's
+Then run the following commands from your project directory to install the
-state:
+package and update the monorepo's state:

 ```sh
 pnpm install